lfost42/franchise/README.md

 - Average distance between each location.
 - Mean distance between each location.
 - Heatmap of distance variations within dataset.
-- Top 5 pairs of locations that are furthest apart from each other.
+- Top 5 pairs of locations that are farthest apart from each other.
 - Option to export dashboard results.

 ## OPEN REQUIREMENTS
 MVP
-	- landing page will load CSV file and return the two locations that are furthest apart
+	- landing page will load CSV file and return the two locations that are farthest apart

 Other features: